macinspiresedu/python/booleans-if-while.md

 'True' or 'False'.

 ### Exercise
-Run the program under tests/boolean-test.py on repl.it.
+Run the program under [tests/boolean-test.py](https://github.com/macinspiresedu/python/blob/master/tests/boolean-test.py) on repl.it.
 Project it onto a big screen or have the students huddle around a single computer.
 This program will test their understanding of boolean expressions.
 Have them try to answer the questions and explain any wrong or right answer.

 ## If
+Go over if statements usage and constructions.
+Connect it with the boolean expressions that they previously practiced.
+Go over else-if and else statements as well.

 ### Exercise
+Have the students write a script that asks the user for their age and compares against the student's age.
+For each case (ages are equal, user's age is greater, student's age is greater) have them print out a statement.

 #### Age Comparison